Dragorn421/oot-licensing/README.md

 ## TLDR

-Goal: relicense [zeldaret/oot](https://github.com/zeldaret/oot) to CC0, need the contributors to agree.
+Goal: relicense [zeldaret/oot](https://github.com/zeldaret/oot) to CC0, need the contributors to agree. ( -> https://github.com/Dragorn421/oot-licensing/issues/1 )

+Or, for new contributors, have their agreement to contribute under CC0. ( -> https://github.com/Dragorn421/oot-licensing/issues/3 )

 ## Get in touch